What To Know About Staying At An All-Inclusive Resort Part 7: How To Pack For a 10-Day Trip With a Carry On….

 • Medication.
 Bring only the amount of prescription medication you think you will need for the time spent away (bring it in the original prescription bottle by the way), and don’t forget to bring Imodium for the long haul, you may need it.

 • Clothing.
 If your flight lands after 3 p.m. you don’t have to pack any clothing into your personal bag since your room will be ready by the time you get to the resort.
-If you get to your resort prior to 3 p.m. be sure to pack a swimsuit and anything else pool/beach related–sunglasses, TSA approved bottles of sunscreen, swimsuit cover up, sandals if you’re not already wearing them, etc.
+If you get to your resort prior to 3 p.m. be sure to pack a swimsuit and anything else pool/beach related–sunglasses, sunscreen, swimsuit cover up, sandals if you’re not already wearing them, etc.

 • Reading material for the plane or at the resort if you get there early.